NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/B/Blade of the Black Sovereign.md

 **Activate** `pf2:2` command, Interact

-**Effect** You cast the [[Spells/Electric Arc|Electric Arc]] cantrip from the sword as an 8th-rank primal spell, using 10 + your melee attack modifier with the _Blade of the Black Sovereign_ as your spell DC.
+**Effect** You cast the [[Electric Arc|Electric Arc]] cantrip from the sword as an 8th-rank primal spell, using 10 + your melee attack modifier with the _Blade of the Black Sovereign_ as your spell DC.

 *Source: Pathfinder Lost Omens: Legends*
 *OGL*